Introducing API Playground (and YouTube Monitoring!) Learn more

 Octopus CRM's homepage

-You could consider Octopus CRM Dripify's little brother in a sense.
-In fact, I'm honestly not sure if they're not owned by the same company.
+You could think of Octopus CRM as Dripify's simpler cousin.
+I'm honestly not sure if they're owned by the same people, but the overlap is obvious.

-Also, instead of operating via a web application, it operates via a Google Chrome extension:
+Instead of a web app, it runs as a Chrome extension:

 Octopus CRM's LinkedIn messaging automation dashboard